-Another example are individuals is an individual included in subparagraph (3)(B) is someone who are is in loco parentis with the child.
-Some states recognize a version of the doctrine of in loco parentis under which an individual who has been treated as a parent by the child and who has formed a meaningful parental relationship with the child for a substantial period is treated as a parent.
+meaningful parental relationship with the child for a substantial period is treated as a parent.
 This doctrine involves not just a "close relationship" as with a fictive kinship, but a "meaningful parental relationship."
-Being an even more substantial relationship with the child than exists with a fictive kinship, a person who is in loco parentis with the child is treated in a similar fashion if the parent or guardian reasonably believe that person is reasonably deemed to be a fit custodian of the child.

-It is recognized that identification of individuals in paragraph 2(D)(ii)(3)(B) are not as clear-cut and unambiguous as identification of members of a child's family by birth or marriage in paragraph 2(D)(i(3)(A).
-For purposes of this article, however, it is presumed that a parent's or guardian's identification of a transferee as having a close relationship for a substantial period with the child or with the parent or guardian of the child is done in good faith.
-Furthermore, it is presumed that a parent's or guardian's determination that thea transferee is a fit custodian of the child is done in good faith.
+Being an even more substantial relationship with the child than exists with a fictive kinship, a person who is in loco parentis with the child is treated in a similar fashion if the parent or guardian reasonably believe that person to be a fit custodian of the child.
+It is recognized that identification of individuals in paragraph (3)(B)) are not as clear-cut loco parentis with the child.
+Some states recognize a version of the doctrine of in loco parentis under which an individual who has been treated as a parent by the child and who has formed a guardian's identification of a transferee as having a close relationship for a substantial period with the child or with the parent or guardian is done in good faith.
+Furthermore, it is presumed that a parent's or guardian's determination that a transferee is a fit custodian of the child is done in good faith.
 The burden of demonstrating otherwise on either of these issues is on a person challenging the transfer.

-96. Subparagraph (2)(E4) recognizes an Indian custodian as an individual to whom a parent may transfer custody of a child.
-As relevant to this article, an Indian custodian is an Indian individual to whom temporary physical care, custody, and control of an Indian child hasmay be transferred by a parent.
+6. Subparagraph (4) recognizes an Indian custodian as an individual to whom a parent may transfer custody of a child.
+As relevant to this article, an Indian custodian is an Indian individual to whom temporary physical care, custody, and control of an Indian child may be transferred by a parent.
 An Indian custodian is recognized under the federal Indian Child Welfare Act, 25 USC Section 1903.

-107. Subparagraph (2)(F5) permits a parent to transfer custody of a child to a member of a child's customary family unit as recognized by the child's indigenous group if that relationship is recognized by state law.
+7. Subparagraph (5) permits a parent to transfer custody of a child to a member of a child's customary family unit as recognized by the child's indigenous group if that relationship is recognized by state law.
 An example of such a law exists in Hawaii.
-This subparagraph specifically recognizes that a member of the child's customary family is a permitted transferee of

-1 eustody.
-2 3 This subparagraph may might also apply to a custody transfer of custody of a Indian child 4 to an individual who is a member of an Indianthe same tribe if that tribe is recognized by state 5 law but not by federal law.
-6 7 448.
-For some purposes it may be preferential, and in some cases required, that legal 8 processes specified by other law of the state be followed to accomplish custody transfers to some 9 of the individuals listed above.
-Although this section excludes certain transfers from the scope of 10 this actarticle, a custody transfer must stillnevertheless comply with legal processes required by other state law.
-11 12 13 Section 203.
-Prohibited Custody Transfer 14 (a(a) Except as permitted in subsection (b), a parent or [guardian] of a child or an 15 individual with whom a child has been placed for adoption may not transfer custody of the child 16 to another person with the intent, at the time of the transfer, to: 17 (1) sever the relationship between the child and the parent, [guardian], or 18 individual; and 19 (2) abandon the parent's, [guardian's], or individual's rights and responsibilities 20 concerning the child.
-21 (b) A parent or [guardian] of a child or an individual with whom a child has been placed 22 for adoption may not transfer custody of the child to another person, or allow a prior transfer of custody of the child to another person to continue, with the intent permanently to relinquish the 23 24 rights and responsibilities of the parent, [guardian], or individual concerning the child 25 except transfer custody of the child under subsection (a) only through: 26 (1) adoption or [guardianship]; (2) judicial award of custody; 27 (3) placement by or through a child-placing agency; [or] 28 29 (4) other judicial or tribal action[;][; or]
+This subparagraph might also apply to a transfer of custody of a Indian child to an individual who is a member of the same tribe if that tribe is recognized by state law but not federal law.
+8. For some purposes it may be preferential, and in some cases required, that legal processes specified by other law of the state be followed to accomplish custody transfers to some of the individuals listed above.
+Although this section excludes certain transfers from the scope of this article, a custody transfer must nevertheless comply with legal processes required by other state law.
+Section 203.
+Prohibited Custody Transfer (a) Except as permitted in subsection (b), a parent or [guardian] of a child or an individual with whom a child has been placed for adoption may not transfer custody of the child to another person with the intent, at the time of the transfer, to: (1) sever the relationship between the child and the parent, [guardian], or individual; and (2) abandon the parent's, [guardian's], or individual's rights and responsibilities concerning the child. (b) A parent or [guardian] of a child or an individual with whom a child has been placed for adoption may transfer custody of the child under subsection (a) only through: